Welcome to graduate study at VCU!

 - Log in to eServices using your eID.

-- Click the "Applicant" tab in the main menu.
+- Click the "Applicants" tab at the top.

-- Follow prompts and enter desired deposit amount.
+- Follow prompts and enter the desired deposit amount.

 Email is the official means of university communication with students and should be set up as soon as possible.
 Your email address is constructed using your eID (format: eID@vcu.edu) and may be created before registering for classes.
 You can set up your VCU email account at http://mymail.vcu.edu.